-One of those reasons climbing is a great sport for adults is the accessibility to competition.
-Many of us grow up competing in various sports but as we grow up, we stop competing.
+One of the reasons climbing is a great sport for adults is the accessibility to competition.
+Many of us grow up competing in various sports, but as we grow up, we stop competing.
 Luckily, many gyms have competitions a handful of times throughout the year, with different ability categories and sick prizes.
 This even gives the newer climbers the ability to win gear from a competition!
 Every competition is different when it comes to the organization, the rules, and the format, but there are similarities between every style of competition.
-Whether you are a veteran competitor or you are preparing for your first climbing comp, here are four strategies to use to climb to your fullest potential!
+Whether you are a veteran competitor or preparing for your first climbing comp, here are four strategies to climb to your fullest potential!

-The first, and most important, is managing your time.
-“Redpoint” format is the most common format.
-Redpoint format is when every competitor is competing and climbing during the same three to four hour chunk of time, on the same boulders.
-The boulders will range in difficulty, and there will likely be a certain boulders designated to each competing category.
+The first and most important is managing your time.
+The “Redpoint” format is the most common format.
+Redpoint format is when every competitor is competing and climbing during the same three to four-hour chunk of time on the same boulders.
+The boulders will range in difficulty, and there will likely be certain boulders designated to each competing category.
 (Ex: beginner, intermediate, advanced, open).
-You will typically be trying to climb the hardest boulders you can and the only ones that will count towards your score are the top 3-5 highest scoring boulders you complete.
+You will typically be trying to climb the hardest boulders you can, and the only ones that will count towards your score are the top 3-5 highest-scoring boulders you complete.

 In a competition format like this, you must manage your time well in order to yield the best results.
 Three to four hours is a long time to be climbing at your maximum ability, and it’s easy to get burnt out before your session is over.
 Let’s highlight the two ways to manage your time in the best way possible.